MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/New-MgBetaVirtualEventSessionRegistrationCustomQuestion.md

 ## SYNOPSIS
 Create a custom registration question associated with a meetingRegistration object on behalf of the organizer.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgVirtualEventSessionRegistrationCustomQuestion](/powershell/module/Microsoft.Graph.Bookings/New-MgVirtualEventSessionRegistrationCustomQuestion?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)